 Immune Response to Vaccines in Immunosuppressed Patients

-Freddy Caldera, DO, MS (left), is a formally trained clinical investigator, gastroenterologist, and physician scientist who specializes in inflammatory bowel disease (IBD).
+Freddy Caldera, DO, PhD (left), is a formally trained clinical investigator, gastroenterologist, and physician scientist who specializes in inflammatory bowel disease (IBD).

 Mary S. Hayney, PharmD, MPH (center), is a professor at the University of Wisconsin School of Pharmacy.